 The secret life of germs is pretty fascinating, but it can also be eerie.
 Although germs exist all around us, you don’t have to live in fear: There are several ways to protect yourself from germs, including healthy habits like frequent hand-washing.
 It’s also important to use hand sanitizers when you’re on the go and don’t have access to soap and water to wash your hands.
 Finally, consider heavy-duty germ-fighting products, like the original SafeSpace® Disinfectant Germ Fogger (since 2005), to rid rooms of excess germs, especially during cold and flu season.

-The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto germ and odor eliminators, and alcohol-free hand sanitizers to keep your family safe and healthy.
+The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto disinfecting and deodorizing mists, and alcohol-free hand sanitizers to keep your family safe and healthy.
 To ensure that you don’t get sick from germs, stock up on germ-fighting essentials like SafeSpace® Disinfectant Germ Fogger.
 For more information about SafeSpace, contact us online or call us toll-free at 1-800-735-2506.

 Copyright SafeSpace Company 2019